jrcramos/video_downloader/README.md

 # Video Downloader

-A Windows batch script that uses yt-dlp to download videos from YouTube and other supported platforms.
+A Windows batch script that uses yt-dlp to download videos from provided a m3u or diretcly from an website link.

 ## Prerequisites